Breast Cancer

 Breast cancer has become the most common cancer among women in Hong Kong since 1994.

-• In Hong Kong, female breast cancer cases had increased by 5 times from 1,152 in 1993 to 5,565 in 2021.
-On average, about 15 women are diagnosed with breast cancer every day.
+• In Hong Kong, female breast cancer cases had increased by 4.5 times from 1,152 in 1993 to 5,182 in 2022, accounting for 28.6% among all new incidence of cancers for women.
+On average, about 14 women are diagnosed with breast cancer every day.

 • The median age of breast cancer patients was 58 in Hong Kong.
-Compared with other countries, the median age at diagnosis was lower in Hong Kong (median age at diagnosis in Australia: 61; United States: 62).
+Compared with other countries, the median age at diagnosis was lower in Hong Kong (median age at diagnosis in United States: 62; Australia: 61).

 What is breast cancer?